revel/revel.github.io/manual/concepts.md

 The "Filter Chain" is an array of functions, each one invoking the next, until the terminal filter stage invokes the action.
-For example, one of the first Filters in the chain is the `RouterFilter`, which decides which Action the request is meant for and saves that to the Controller.
+For example, one of the first Filters in the chain is the [RouterFilter](https://godoc.org/github.com/revel/revel#RouterFilter), which decides which Action the request is meant for and saves that to the Controller.

 Overall, Filters and the Filter Chain are the equivalent of Rack.